tomduck/pandoc-fignos/README.md

 Technical Details
 -----------------

-### TeX/pdf Output ###
+### LaTeX/pdf Output ###

-During processing, pandoc-fignos inserts packages and supporting TeX into the `header-includes` metadata field.
+During processing, pandoc-fignos inserts packages and supporting LaTeX into the `header-includes` metadata field.
 To see what is inserted, set the `fignos-warning-level` meta variable to `2`.
 Note that any use of pandoc's `--include-in-header` option [overrides](https://github.com/jgm/pandoc/issues/3139) all `header-includes`.

-An example reference in TeX looks like
+An example reference in LaTeX looks like

 ~~~latex
 See \cref{fig:1}.